dvoraka/av-service/README.md

 **Development**
  * **ELK Stack** (Elasticsearch, Logstash, Kibana) - logs analyzing

+### How to send a message for check
+Will be here soon.

 ### Installation
 You can use Docker to prepare necessary services for development.
 #### Docker